jguepin/bip-backend/README.md

 * Support Foursquare API
 * Return Town URLs for places photos, not to expose our API key
 * Cleanup models exposition method
-* Endpoint to set a notification as read